FreshPorts/freshports/configuration/README.txt

 # Copyright (c) 1998-2006 DVL Software Limited
 #

+Much of what this documents is now handled by the freshports-www port.

 This file documents the directory structure that needs to be present for a FreshPorts website and scripts.